-• Under construction: The athletic field and track area is no longer accessible to the public.
+• Construction reminders: Construction work has begun on the maintenance building.
+The walkway behind the district office from Winthrop Avenue to the high school is closed until further notice.
+Also the athletic field and track area is no longer accessible to the public.
 The area will be closed as construction continues.
 The soccer fields remain open.

 • Update: A portion of the Elementary Ballfield remains closed for public use.
 Please respect the signage and barriers in place.